plgd-dev/doc/content/en/architecture/introduction.md

 - **CoAP**
   - OCF mandates [CoAP](https://coap.technology/) support for compliant [devices](https://github.com/iotivity/iotivity-lite).
 - **CoAP over TCP**
-    While UDP may be preferred for messaging over local networks where "chattiness" is highly detrimental due to power or bandwidth constraints, CoAP over TCP is preferred for situations where a device is communicating with a remote server, due to the greater QoS guarantees; and TCP has substantially better support than UDP in hub native use cases.
+    While UDP may be preferred for messaging over local networks where "chattiness" is highly detrimental due to power or bandwidth constraints, CoAP over TCP is preferred for situations where a device is communicating with a remote server, due to the greater QoS guarantees; and TCP has substantially better support than UDP in cloud-native use cases.
 - **TLS**
     is responsible for security and data integrity between the new component and a connecting device.
 - **CBOR**